stcucufa/epistrophy/README.md

 When the suspended fiber gets cancelled, this means that its error is set to a Cancel error, so execution resumes, effectively ending the infinite ramp.
 The next instruction is indeed wrapped in `ever` so it does run normally; its effect is to restore the initial state of the A, B and O elements.
 Then the fiber ends and the parent is notified; the `join(First)` instruction ends as well, and that fiber ends.
 Because it is wrapped in a `repeat` instruction, it immediately begins again, setting up event listeners for A, B, and R again and waiting for clicks on this buttons to resume execution.

 In the second iteration, let’s say that the user clicks on B, then A. Everything happens in the same way than before because the inner `join` instruction waits for the A and B buttons to be pressed in any order.
-Now in the third iteration, the user presses A, then R. Pressing R results in the fiber waiting for A and B to be cancelled; since only A was pressed, it is still waiting on the `join` to end, with one child fiber still waiting for a click event on B. Cancellation propagates to child fibers, so that fiber gets cancelled as well; the B button does not get disabled, and the fiber ends as well as its parent, which still runs the last `sync` instruction to reset the state of the A button.
+Now in the third iteration, the user presses A, then R. Pressing R results in the fiber waiting for A and B to be cancelled; since only A was pressed, it is still waiting on the `join` to end, with one child fiber still waiting for a click event on B. Cancellation propagates to child fibers, so that fiber gets cancelled as well; the B button does not get disabled, and the fiber ends as well as its parent, which still runs the last `call` instruction to reset the state of the A button.

 The structure of the Epistrophy program is very similar to that of the Esterel program, but less succinct and more complex; more imperative.
-There are two reasons to that: first, it does more than Esterel, which only handles signals (the `sync` instructions have no equivalent in the Esterel program); second, Epistrophy works at a much lower level than Esterel, so a construct like `[await A || await B]` requires spawning two fibers, setting up event listeners, and joining.
+There are two reasons to that: first, it does more than Esterel, which only handles signals (the `call` instructions have no equivalent in the Esterel program); second, Epistrophy works at a much lower level than Esterel, so a construct like `[await A || await B]` requires spawning two fibers, setting up event listeners, and joining.
 The solution to both of these problems is higher-level timing and synchronization constructs that will enhance the expressivity of Epistrophy, and which are under active development.